 More Cat Breeds and Further Research

-If you're interested in breeds similar to the LaPerm, check out:
+If you're interested in breeds somewhat similar to the LaPerm, check out:

 Otherwise, check out all of our other cat breed profiles.

 Are LaPerm cats expensive?